interledgerjs/koa-web-monetization/README.md

 const router = require('koa-router')()
 const { WebMonetizationMiddleWare, KoaWebMonetization } = require('koa-web-monetization')
-const monetizer = new KoaWebMonetization() const EXPRESS_WEB_MONETIZATION_CLIENT_PATH =  path.resolve(path.dirname(require.resolve('koa-web-monetization')), 'client.js')
+const monetizer = new KoaWebMonetization()
-// This is the SPSP endpoint that lets you receive ILP payments.
-Money that
-// comes in is associated with the :id router.get(monetizer.receiverEndpointUrl, monetizer.receive.bind(monetizer))

 // This endpoint charges 100 units to the user with :id
 // If awaitBalance is set to true, the call will stay open until the balance is sufficient.
 This is convenient